brandur/sorg/content/articles/heroku-values.md

 ### Flexible environment (#flexible-environment)

 {{Figure "The Agora Collective in Berlin."
-(ImgSrcAndAlt "/assets/images/heroku-values/agora.jpg" "The Agora Collective in Berlin.")}}
+(ImgSrcAndAltAndClass "/assets/images/heroku-values/agora.jpg" "The Agora Collective in Berlin." "overflowing")}}

 Traditional organizations generally hold a strong belief that every employee should physically punch in at 9 AM, leave it at 5 PM, and keep that up for 5